Starting in the Middle of the Month

 Now that you're on board with starting your budget, follow these steps:

-- Customize your Categories and Set Goals: We've provided a template, but your budget should represent your priorities; make your budget your own!
-Setting goals helps you prioritize and make a plan for your money.
+- Customize your Categories and Set Targets: We've provided a template, but your budget should represent your priorities; make your budget your own!
+Setting targets helps you prioritize and make a plan for your money.

 - Add your Accounts: Each Account has its own account register, where you'll add transactions.